Interview with online journal MysticMag

 unconscious habits and replace them with conscious movement and alignment. |

-3) How does your organization support and connect
+| 3) How does your organization support and connect

-Alexander Technique teachers across different regions in the Bay Area? |
+Alexander Technique teachers across different regions in the Bay Area? | We host meetings for teachers, students and

 community to meet and mingle, work together and exchange ideas.
 They are